VectorInstitute/FL4Health/examples/warm_up_example/warmed_up_fedprox/README.md

 After the warm-up training, clients can load their warmed-up models and continue training with the FedProx algorithm.
 To maintain consistency in the data loader between both runs, it is crucial to set a fixed seed for both clients and the server, ensuring uniformity in random data points across consecutive runs.
 Therefore, we ensure a fixed seed is set for these consecutive runs in both the `client.py` and `server.py` files.
 Additionally, to load the warmed-up models, it's important provide the path to the pretrained models based on client's unique name, ensuring that we can load the trained local model for each client from the previous example as a warmed-up model.
 Since models in the two runs can be different, loading weights from the pretrained model requires providing a mapping between the pretrained model and the model used in FL training.
 This mapping is accomplished through the `weights_mapping.json` file, which contains the names of the pretrained model's layers and the corresponding names of the layers in the model used in FL training.

-### Weights and Biases Reporting

-This example is also capable of logging results to your Weights and Biases account by setting `enabled` to `True` in the `config.yaml` under the `reporting_config` section.
-You'll also need to set the `entity` value to your Weights and Biases entity.
-Once those two things are set, you should be able to run the example and log the results to W and B directly.

 ### Running the Example

 In order to run the example, first ensure you have [installed the dependencies in your virtual environment according to the main README](/README.md#development-requirements) and it has been activated.